jobrouter/typo3-data/Documentation/Module/Index.rst

 You have to define a table yourself in an extension with the needed columns from the JobData table.
-This is the recommended way when you want to display the data yourself, e.g. with filtering by some columns or with joins to other data.
+This is the recommended way when you want to display the data yourself, for example, with filtering by some columns or with joins to other data.
 The synchronisation is carried out with the available :ref:`synchronisation command <sync-command>`.

 .. figure:: /Images/create-table-link-custom-table.png
    :alt: Create a table link of type Synchronisation in custom table